ddbj/www/_jga/download-e.md

 ### Data use application approval  {#approval}

-Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#public-key) for data download from the JGA server (jga-gw.ddbj.nig.ac.jp).
+Generate a public and private key pair for data transfer and [register the public key to your DDBJ account](/ddbj-account-e.html#public-key) for data download from the JGA server (jga-gw.ddbj.nig.ac.jp).
 After the application is approved by DBCLS, metadata, encrypted data files and decryption tools are created in the download directory in the JGA server.

 {% include image.html url="books/data-use-approved-e.png" caption="Data use application approval" class="w400" %}